ayushkumarshah/dotfiles-mac/README.md

 inside the scripts folder and setup.sh which you can view and edit according to your need.

+## If you want to install complete script

 - **all:** It executes all the commands in the order: ``config - ohmyzsh - link - brewapps - apps - ssh``

   ```console